 Planthe SLR

 This subprocess is composed of another subprocess and four activities (see Figure 2).
-Two of those activities (Review Protocol and Define Templates and Rules) and an additional subprocess (Define Protocol) are assigned to the Researchers’ team in chargeresponsible and other two (Analyze Protocol and Provide Feedbacks) are assigned to the Reviewers for the execution of the study.
+Two of those activities (Review Protocol and Define Templates and Rules) and an additional subprocess (Define Protocol) are assigned to the Researchers’ team in charge and other two (Analyze Protocol and Provide Feedbacks) are assigned to the Reviewers for the execution of the study.

 Figure 2.Subprocess (A) Plan the SLR.